-The internal audit function reports to the Audit and Risk Committee and to the EGM Legal and External Affairs.
-The Company's internal audit function is independent of the external audit, has access to the Audit and Risk Committee and also has access to the Company's executives and employees.
+The internal audit function reports to the Audit and Risk Committee and to the Chief Business Development and Sustainability Officer.
+The Company's internal audit function is independent of the external audit function, has access to the Audit and Risk Committee and also has access to the Company's executives and employees.